appium/appium-safari-driver/README.md

 The driver only supports Safari automation using [W3C WebDriver protocol](https://www.w3.org/TR/webdriver/).
 Under the hood this driver is a wrapper/proxy over Apple's `safaridriver` binary.
 Check the output of `man safaridriver` command to get more details on the supported features and possible pitfalls.

+> **Note**
+>
+> Since version 1.0.0 Safari driver has dropped the support of Appium 1, and is only compatible to Appium 2.
+Use the `appium driver install safari`
+> command to add it to your Appium 2 dist.

 ## Usage

 It is mandatory to run the `safaridriver --enable` command from the macOS terminal and provide your administrator password before any automated session will be executed.